mjpoulsen/cop4331-group1-small/README.md

 		- Install NodeJs, current or LTS version is acceptable. https://nodejs.org/en/

 	Instructions:
-		1. Open terminal or console and navigate to the cop4331-group1-small/myapp directory.
+		1. Open terminal or console and navigate to the cop4331-group1-small directory.
 		2. Once inside, type: node server.js
 		3. Execute command.
-If done correctly, the output should read: "Server started on port: 8080"
+If done correctly, the output should read: "Server started on port: <PORT#>"
-		4. Server is now running on http://localhost:8080
+		4. Server is now running on http://localhost:<PORT#>
-		5. Curl API -- see below documentation.
+		5. Visit webpage or Curl API (see below documentation).
-		6. To quit, press ctrl + c.
+		6. To stop the server, press ctrl + c.

 API:

-	To send web request to the server, I use an application that sends different types of curl requests.
-I use Postman (https://www.getpostman.com/).
-Some people like Insomnia (https://insomnia.rest/), and our professor mentioned a Chrome extension.
-It does not really matter which program you choose as they all perform similar.
+	To CURL the web server's API, use an application that sends different types of HTTP requests.
+Our recommendation is Postman (https://www.getpostman.com/).
+Other viable options include Insomnia (https://insomnia.rest/), a web browser extension, or CURL Unix command from a terminal/console.

-	Supports: GET and POST
+	It does not really matter which program you choose as they all perform similar functions.

+	Server only supports POST operations.
+However, a GET request to the server (without a path) will return the homepage.

-	User API:
+	Public User API:

-		Login
+		Login -- POST
 		localhost:8080/users/login
 		SampleInput:
 		{